SIGGgames/PacoMonkey/project_ideas.md

 #### Build-up
 Pacomonkey's village, <u>(name to be determined)</u>, is ruled by a greedy and smug monkey named <u>Langur de François</u>, and his only desire is power, and fashion.
 When Pacomonkey goes to see him to ask for his permission to leave the village, Langur refuses.
-But as Pacomonkey insists he decides to offer him a way out: "Only if a diamond is brought up to me, I will grant my permission to leave.
-The diamond is somewhere hidden in this village, if you find it and bring it to me, you will have my permission to leave.".
+But as Pacomonkey insists he decides to offer him a way out:

+> "Only if a diamond is brought up to me, I will grant my permission to leave.
+The diamond is somewhere hidden in this village, if you find it and bring it to me, you will have my permission to leave."

 But the true intentions of the leader are way darker: he knows that no diamonds exist in this village, he only wants to trap the remaining population here and dominate all of them.

-- If Pacomonkey talks to <u>(name to be determined)</u>, Langur's subordinate, she will tell him the real plans of the leader and Pacomonkey will return to Langur to face him, and fight him for his friend's and his freedom.
+- If Pacomonkey talks to <u>(TBD)</u>, Langur's subordinate, she will tell him the real plans of the leader:

+  > "There are no diamonds in this land, he only tells you that so you won't leave this place.
+He is an evil and selfish monkey corrupted by power and his will to dominate everything and everyone.
+Don't let yourself be fooled!"

+  > "There's only one way you can make it out of here.
+Fight Langur for yours and everyone's freedom!"

+  After that, Pacomonkey will return to Langur to face him and fight for his friend's and his freedom.

 - If Pacomonkey doesn't talk to her, he will keep searching for the diamond until he visits Langur again.
-When Langur sees him again he will laugh at him and say "Hahaha.
+When Langur sees him again he will laugh at him and say:

+  >"Hahaha.
 Keep looking for the diamond, Pacomonkey.
 Hahahaha!".

   Then Pacomonkey will be offered to choose between fighting him or keep searching for the diamond.
-If he chooses to keep searching for the diamond, </u>(name to be determined)</u> will scream "He is lying to you!
+If he chooses to keep searching, (TBD) will scream:

+  >"He is lying to you!
 He doesn't want anyone to leave!
 There are no diamonds in this place!".

-After her confession, Langur will beat her badly and Pacomonkey will fight him.
+  After her confession, Langur will beat her badly and Pacomonkey will start to fight him to protect (TBD) and to leave this place.
+Also he starts fighting because he's angry for being played and lied to.

 (...)

 #### Resolution
-After a long journey, Pacomonkey finally finds <u>(name to be determined)</u>, his mom's killer, inside the volcano mountain.
-But a lot of time has past since he left his little village, and now the black baboon who destroyed everything is nothing more than an tired old monkey.
+After a long journey, Pacomonkey finally finds <u>(TBD)</u>, his mom's killer, inside the volcano mountain.
+But a lot of time has past since he left his little village, and now the black baboon who destroyed everything is nothing more than a tired old monkey.
 Pacomonkey will have to decide between forgiveness and compassion or complete his revenge.

-When Pacomonkey starts fighting him, after the first hit he throws, a young mandrill named <u>(name to be determined)</u>, (name to be determined)'s grandson, will throw his granddad a (to be determined: magic cane, potion, idk) and he will become a young baboon again for the last time.

-<u>(name to be determined)</u> will be overpowered, with every ability that Pacomonkey has acquired through the entire
+When Pacomonkey starts fighting him, after the first hit he throws, a young mandrill named <u>(TBD)</u>, (TBD)'s grandson, will throw his granddad a (to be determined: magic cane, potion, idk) and he will become a young baboon again for the last time.
+(TBD) will be overpowered, with every ability that Pacomonkey has acquired through the entire game.
-game.
 When Pacomonkey finally defeats him, he will have to decide whether to kill him or spare his live.

-- If Pacomonkey decides to kill him, he will see through the eyes of the little (name to be determined) how he has become what he swore to destroy, the very monster itself, and the perpetuator of this endless cycle of violence.
+- If Pacomonkey decides to kill him, after doing so he will see through the eyes of the little (TBD) how he has become what he swore to destroy, the very monster itself, and the perpetuator of this endless cycle of violence.
+After doing so he will have to decide to commit one last atrocity, killing the little boy, the only other living being in this area, to end the cycle or forgive his life, leave and live in fear waiting for his moment to come, just like (TBD) did.

 - If Pacomonkey decides to spare his live, (...)